 We reserve the right to charge you reasonable costs for chargebacks raised in your name, or against any payment cards you've used.

-We can't make changes to a product once it's been purchased, whether it's motor or travel insurance.
+We can't make changes to a product once it's been purchased.
 So if you purchase a motor insurance product, you wouldn't be able to change it to cover a different vehicle, for example.
 If you wanted to cover a different vehicle, you would need to get a new quote in the app, before purchasing a new motor insurance product.

 Referrals are intended for people you know.
 So please don't post your referral code publicly.
 We might limit how many people can redeem your code, and change your code, if we find it posted publicly.

 The expiry date of any discount will depend on the promotion you're looking to benefit from.
 But no discount will last for more than 12 months from the date of redemption.
 If you have any questions, including when the deadlines are, please chat to us and we'll help.

 Cuvva can't guarantee that our app will be available at all times, including due to problems with third party websites or your internet connectivity.
 Cuvva won't be responsible to you for any losses or inconvenience as a result of our app being unavailable.

 In the case of all insurance, the validity of cover and the amount you pay depends on the information you provide.
 It's your responsibility to provide complete and accurate information to us and the insurer at all times, including when you buy your product.
 It's important that all statements you make and all questions you answer are complete, true and accurate.

 You must tell us about anything which may affect the product, insurance policy or quote.
 This could mean telling us about any previous incidents you've been involved in, or if there's any reason you may not be able to legally drive the vehicle.

 You can update your details yourself or speak with us in the app, by email, or in writing.
 All communications are recorded - see our privacy notice for more information.